kanhua/CarND-Behavioral-Cloning-P3/report.md

 ### Augmentation and Selection of the data

 #### Three cameras
 I use all the three cameras to train the data.
 During the training, the model randomly select a camera image among the three.
 I added +/- 0.14 of steering values to the cameras.
+This is determined by fitting a model just using the center camera, and then

 #### Flip the images horizontally
+I filpped each image horizontally

 #### Resampling the data